For FAQs about Camp, Fear Experiment, and Minglers, head here.

 You can see job openings here.
 If you live outside of Chicago and are interested in helping expand M&C into your city, head here.
 If you’re in Chicago and interested in partnering, head here and for volunteering, head here.

 Do you offer Mac & Cheese in places outside of Chicago?

-Most of the offerings are in Chicago.
-But occasionally, we do cross state-lines.
+Most offerings are Chicago’esque.
+But occasionally, we do cross state-lines on our own volition.
 Want to be notified if/when that happens?
 Head here.
-Online offerings like webinars and consulting are occasionally options; additionally there may be a Fear Experiment℠ in your area, which you can find out here.
-If there isn’t, you can bring one to you!
+Online offerings like webinars and consulting are location-independent options; additionally there may be a Fear Experiment℠ in your area, which you can find out here.
+If there isn’t, bring one to you!

-Life of Yes Sleepaway Camp is great for anyone, wherever you life — we’ve had campers from Maine, NYC, Seattle, LA, Philly…
+Life of Yes Sleepaway Camp is great for anyone, wherever you live — we’ve had campers from Maine, NYC, Seattle, LA, Philly…

-What are some of your favorite books, videos, podcasts, articles, professional organizations, conferences, activities to do (classes, entertainment, dating, volunteering, spirituality, physicality)?
+Head here for resources that fit the Life of Yes℠ mentality: books, videos, articles, professional organizations, conferences, activities to do (classes, entertainment, dating, volunteering, spirituality, physicality), and on and on…

-- Dropbox is my go-to for online storage, online sharing, and giving the public access to documents, video, and photos.
+- Dropbox is Saya’s go-to for online storage, online sharing, and giving the public access to documents, video, and photos

-- Evernote is a digital filing cabinet that I couldn’t live without (Evernote Essentials is a book that helped her learn it)
+- Evernote is a digital filing cabinet that Saya couldn’t live without (Evernote Essentials is a book that helped her learn it)